 You caught a glimpse of his impressive collegiate body in Neighbors and Neighbors 2.
 You saw him cause mischief and mayhem in Mike And Dave Need Wedding Dates.
-You saw him go up against The Rock Dwayne Johnson with an even more impressive body in the Baywatch remake.
+You saw him go up against The Rock Dwayne Johnson with an even more impressive body in the Baywatch remake (Here’s the 12-week workout plan Efron used to get ripped for Baywatch).
 It seems like anywhere you see Zac Efron in the movies, you see Zac Efron’s body and hear about his rigorous training lifestyle.
-When Zac Efron won an MTV Movie Award in 2014, actress Rita Ora came from behind him and ripped his shirt off.
-Zac, and most of Hollywood, seem proud of what Zac has accomplished.
-What you rarely hear about regarding Zac Efron’s accomplishment is perhaps his most impressive: he has multiple years of sobriety under his belt.
+What you rarely hear about Zac Efron’s accomplishment is perhaps his most impressive: he has multiple years of sobriety under his belt.